Ultraschall/ultraschall-lua-api-for-reaper/Readme-First.txt

 Requires at least Reaper 5.95 and SWS 2.9.7

 Written by Meo Mespotine(mespotine.de) with contributions from Udo Sauer(https://twitter.com/fernsehmuell) and Ralf Stockmann(https://twitter.com/rstockm)
+Kudos to lokasenna, who suggested some cool things, that made some functions much faster and sparkled new ones.
+Cheers!

 more information about the Ultraschall podcast extension at: ultraschall.fm more information on Reaper: reaper.fm